Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 • A potentiometer enables accurate calibration (in ProSim737) of the DOWN and ARM position of the speedbreak lever.
 This enables the condition korrys to illuminate at the correct time.

-• Micro-buttons have been installed below the arc that the speedbrake lever travels.
+• Micro-buttons have been installed beneath the arc that the speedbrake lever travels.
 The position of each button, is in the same position as the on/off buttons used by Boeing (the buttons are still present and you can hear them click as the speedbrake lever moves across a button).

 • The speedbrake system is a closed-loop system and does not require ProSim737 to operate.